Success is often the first step toward disaster. The idea of progress is often the enemy of actual progress.

 I think the same principle is true with all forms of self-improvement.
 Self-improvement tools should be used like bandages, only to be opened and applied when something is hurt or seriously wrong, and with the goal always being to eventually remove them.

-This is what I had in mind when I created the member courses on this site.
+This is what I had in mind when I created the member courses for the Mark Manson Premium Subscription.
 I wanted people to use it to solve the major problems they’re facing in life—be it relationships, emotional mastery, or life purpose—and “graduate” when they no longer need it.

 Life Is Not a Game of Improvement, but Rather a Game of Tradeoffs